filipjonckers/pi-adsb-docker/README.md

 mlat-results-format beast,connect,dump1090fa:30104
 ```

 ## Configure Adsbexchange feeder

 Nothing to be done.

 # Start the docker containers

 1. docker-compose up

-    ```
+    ```bash
     $ docker-compose up -d
     ```

 2. browse to your raspberry pi's ip address on port 8080

     [http://raspberrypi.local:8080](http:///raspberrypi.local:8080) _(replace with your ip address)_

     You should now see dump1090's web interface.

 # Getting your feeder id